dennisantonsen/fordypningsprosjekt2023/README.md

 # Press CTRL+C and the script will clean up any lingering docker resources and bindings
 ```

+If WSL cannot find Docker, make sure that Docker Desktop is running.

 ### Expected output

 TODO: clean up, add missing outputs